claudiocarvalhojr/pac-fruit/README.md

     - installer-1.0.jar (https://github.com/claudiocarvalhojr/installer)

-- Run Main.java from your IDE or Generate jar executable, containing the jars files that are in the lib folder. eg: pac-fruit.jar
+- Generate jar executable, containing the jars files that are in the lib folder. eg: pac-fruit.jar